 He endorses Vic Firth Drum Sticks and worked previously for several years as a professional educational and product writer for Dixon Drums and Gibraltar Hardware.
 He had a major story about famed Police drummer Stewart Copeland published in Modern Drummer magazine two years ago that is featured here.

 Kane currently tours New England every summer in a trop-rock Jimmy Buffet-style tribute band, The Island Castaways Band, which released a new CD of original songs this past spring that is getting killer airwaves on a bevy of top island music radio stations.
 The band’s top single is linked here.
 TICB’s fan base ranges from a few hundred to thousands at indoor and outdoor public and private venues, including Boston Red Sox Fenway Park festivals.

-Kane also holds down jazz drums for the Trinity Swing Big Band, performing most every Tuesday in and around Worcester and Central Mass.
+Kane also holds down jazz drums for the Ken Sawyer Jazz Solo Workshop Big Band, performing in and around Worcester and Central Mass.